|Education:||B.S. in Biochemistry

 See also my research page

-I am interested in the influence of genes and environment on an organism as it grows and develops.
-My expertise is with the model plant Arabidopsis.
-Plants are particularly well suited for studying this interaction for two reasons.
-First, Arabidopsis genetics is relatively simple due to the propensity of the plant to self-pollinate.
-This allows for propagation of genetically-identical stocks generation after generation.
-Second, because sessile organisms like Arabidopsis are unable to pick up and go in stressful conditions, they are particularly responsive to environmental changes.
+I am interested in the influence of genes and environment on plants as they grow and develop, particularly in the early stages of life.
+Plants are particularly well suited for studying these interactions.
+There are a wealth of genetic tools available in most of the plants I study (Arabidopsis, corn, hemp) and because plants are unable to pick up and go in stressful conditions, they are particularly responsive to environmental changes.
 Using image analysis and computational approaches, the influence of the parental environment can be detected in the growth of subsequent progeny throughout development.
-I am interested in investigating how this information is passed on from one generation to the next given that the sequence of the genome between generations is nearly identical.
+I am interested in how this information is passed on from one generation to the next and developing tools to investigate how that impacts the way plants function in their environment.

 Elwell AL, Gronwall DS, Miller ND, Spalding EP, Durham Brooks TL.
 (2010) Separating parental environment from seed-size effects on next generation growth and development in Arabidopsis.
 Plant, Cell & Environment, 34(2), 291-301.